Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 EU Social Investment fund helped to regenerate areas of the city with £450m investment in changing social housing.
 Some of this has been matched post-Brexit but this is essential for low-income families.

-The national government's [tbd]
+The national government's [tbd

 Over 50,000 students are present in the 5 city universities.
 They work, spend time and money in the area, kickstarting a postive multiplier effect.

-Finaly, the Birmingham Development Plan at the LA level is ensuring that a combination of these goals continues.
+Finaly, the Birmingham Development Plan at the LA level is ensuring that a combination of these goals continues.at took place and the role of players involved in driving the change
+	- socio-economic, demographic, cultural and environmental impacts on people and place.
+---

 ## Placemaking processes